andistrasser/AoE2ScenarioStringEditor/README.md

 - Opening scenarios of different versions in the same instance doesn't work at the moment.
 This issue is caused by the AoE2ScenarioParser library and will be fixed in the future.
 (Workaround: Close AoE2ScenarioStringEditor, reopen it and it will work again)
+- Older scenario files (below 1.40) cannot be loaded without an error at the moment.
+(Workaroud: Open the scenario in the in-game editor, save it and it should work again).

 ## Changelog